 Passed in 1977, the Clean Water Act establishes broad-based rules and programs to clean up rivers, streams, and lakes.
 It establishes a basic structure for regulating discharges of pollutants into waters of the United States.

-Commonly known as “Superfund,” the CERCLA legislation was passed in 1980.
+CERCLA, commonly known as “Superfund,” this legislation was passed in 1980.
 It establishes requirements for closed and abandoned hazardous waste sites, provides for liability of persons responsible for releases of hazardous waste at these sites, and establishes a trust fund for cleanup costs when no responsible party can be identified.

-The RCRA was passed in 1976 to protect citizens from the hazards of waste disposal, promote conservation of energy and natural resources through recycling and recovery, reduce or eliminate wastes, and clean up wastes that have spilled, leaked, or been disposed of improperly.
+The Resource Conservation Recovery Act was passed in 1976 to protect citizens from the hazards of waste disposal, promote conservation of energy and natural resources through recycling and recovery, reduce or eliminate wastes, and clean up wastes that have spilled, leaked, or been disposed of improperly.

 First passed in 1974 and amended as recently as 1996, the Safe Drinking Water Act establishes requirements for public and community drinking water treatment and standards.